gtonkinhill/panstripe/README.md

 **IMPORTANT:** It is important that the phylogenies for the pangenomes being compared are on the same scale.
 This can be achieved most easily by using time scaled phylogenies.
-Alternatively, it is possible to build a single phylogeny and partitioning it into each data set.
+Alternatively, it is possible to build a single phylogeny and partition it into each data set.

 Here, we simulate two pangenomes with different gene gain and loss rates, fit the model using `panstripe` and run the `compare_pangenomes`